What to expect

 33 miles (52km)

-Enjoy a circular ride alongside picturesque canals to the town of Damme, taking rest by the striking town hall.
-Follow the coastal path alongside the North Sea, passing through the coastal village of De Haan.
+Enjoy a circular ride, following the coastal path alongside the North Sea to the pretty coastal town of De Haan, with its Belle Epoque buildings.
 Take in panoramic sea views and stop off for a dip if you’re brave enough!

 Day 7 (Fri):